openedx/edx-platform/common/djangoapps/third_party_auth/docs/how_tos/migrating_apple_users_in_teams.rst

 -----------------------------------------------

 This document explains how to migrate apple signed-in users in the event of switching teams on the Apple Developer console.
-When a user uses Apple to sign, edx receives an `id_token from apple containing user information`_, including user's unique identifier with key `sub`.
+When a user uses Apple to sign in, edx receives an `id_token from apple containing user information`_, including user's unique identifier with key `sub`.
 This unique identifier is unique to Apple team this user belongs to.
 Upon switching teams on Apple, developers need